ranitham/mindbody-laravel/src/docs/Api/SaleApi.md

 Purchase pricing options, packages, retail products, or tips for a client.

 This endpoint provides a wide range of functionality.
 For example, you can use it when a client purchases new pricing options, retail products, packages, and tips.
 You can also combine purchasing a new pricing option and many other functions, such as booking a client into a class, booking a new appointment for a client, enrolling a client into an enrollment or course, or reconciling an unpaid, already booked appointment or class.
 Use this call when a client purchases:  * a pricing option, after calling `GET Services` and choosing a specific pricing option’s ID  * a retail product, after calling `GET Products` and choosing a specific retail product’s ID  * a package, after calling `GET Packages` and choosing a specific package’s ID  * a tip to give to a staff member, after calling `GET Staff` and choosing a specific staff member ID, and the amount that the client wants to tip  The documentation provides explanations of the request body and response, as well as the cart item metadata, payment item metadata, and purchased cart items.
+This endpoint had been updated to support Strong Customer Authentication (SCA).  **Note :**  Protect yourself from processor fees and credit card fraud.Remember to always protect your web forms that leverage POST CheckoutShoppingCart, POST PurchaseContract or POST PurchaseGiftCard with a CAPTCHA!

 ### Example
 ```php